Skip to Content

 The impact of the ships anchoring out to sea is still being investigated.

-The MSC Bellissima’s anchor can be seen in the above photo
+The MSC Bellissima’s anchor can be seen above

 Cruise Ship Anchors (Sometimes) Have New Lives!

-Due to the weight and size of cruise ship anchors, it is difficult to use them for another purpose.
-One use of anchors has been as monuments or statues.
+Due to the weight and size of cruise ship anchors, it isn’t easy to use them for other purposes.
+Anchors are often used as monuments or statues.

 cruise ship anchor queen elizabeth 2 in southampton